Stuartpkd/Brush-Bucket/README.md

 * [CSSgradient](https://cssgradient.io/ "CSSgradient") – For the visualisation of gradients for the sites styling.
 * [LottieFiles](https://lottiefiles.com/ "LottieFiles") – This hosts the animated logo at the top of the screen.

+## Styling
+* [Bootstrap](https://getbootstrap.com/ "Bootstrap") – To provide extra styling and out-of-the-box elements e.g. burger menu.
+* [Google Fonts](https://fontawesome.com/ "Google Fonts") – For font used in the site.